shhubhxm/Spatial-Transcriptomics-and-Cell-Segmentation-Pipeline/README.md

-Here’s a refined version of your README that makes it clear you're building upon the original ENACT pipeline while showcasing your own contributions.
-This version retains all the technical details but repositions the project as your extended/customized version:

 # ENACT+: Enhanced Spatial Transcriptomics and Cell Segmentation Pipeline

 This project builds upon [Sanofi's ENACT pipeline](https://github.com/Sanofi-Public/enact-pipeline) to develop an advanced and extensible system for spatial transcriptomics analysis using Visium HD data.